 Weekly classes at STURT Workshops, Mittagong NSW: weekly classes are offered at Sturt.
 See www.sturt.nsw.edu.au for full details or contact Sturt Gallery on (02) 4860 2083.

-Coming up at Liz Jeneid’s workshop: PLANT DYED PAPERS & BOOKS with Liz jeneid, November 24,25 & 26 .
+Coming up at Liz Jeneid’s workshop: PLANT DYED PAPERS & BOOKS with Liz Jeneid, November 24,25 & 26 .
 A non refundable Deposit of $50 will secure a place in the workshop and can be mailed to Liz Jeneid, 29-33 Stones Rd., Mt Kembla NSW 2526 Please make cheques out to Elizabeth Jeneid, or transfer to BSB 732 695 Account 660972.. please identify yourself on the transfer.
-Please confirm transfer by email to Liz – email@example.com For those of you who live outside the Illawarra area, please note that we have a few extra beds that you can request when making your booking for $20 a night.
-The 3 day workshop (10-4pm each day) will give us time to work with the dyed papers over the weekend.
+Please confirm transfer by email to Liz – email@example.com For those of you who live outside the Illawarra area, please note that we have a few extra beds that you can request work with the dyed papers over the weekend.
 Participants will explore ways of dyeing & printing papers with plant material & making book structures made with the dyed paper.
 Cost: $285 for the 3 day workshop plus a materials fee.
 Tea and coffee will be provided – participants are asked to bring lunch to share.
 Liz has been making books since 1990 – they are often shown in conjunction with prints and paintings dealing with the same subject. www.lizjeneid.net

 2018 – a sneak preview from Liz Jeneid (see information above).
 January: Tuesday 30, Wed 31, February: Thursday 1, Friday 2, (free day), Sat 3 & Sunday 4, 2018 from 10-4pm each day – a workshop titled ARE WE THERE YET? (cont) with Tim Winters & Liz Jeneid.
 “This is a continuation of the very exciting course we ran at the beginning of 2017.
 Friday, the free day, is market day in Wollongong and a visit to the Wollongong City Art Gallery is possible or you can work in the studio at your own pace.
 Are we there yet…the journey continues: from Drawing to Artist’s Book Making, with a detour to the little known place Nofussprintmaking… Cost: $600.00 plus a materials fee.
 A non refundable deposit of $100 will secure a place.
 (You don’t have to have attended the 2017 workshop to be able to attend.)